 DOE has determined that the issuance of a Presidential permit would constitute a major Federal action and that an Environmental Impact Statement (EIS) is the appropriate level of environmental review under the National Environmental Policy Act of 1969 (NEPA) (42 United States Code [U.S.C.]
 4321 et seq.).
-In 2010, DOE issued in the Federal Register a Notice of Intent (NOI) to prepare an EIS for the Proposed Action and conducted public scoping (75 Federal Register [FR] 34720).
-In 2012, DOE issued an amended NOI to modify the scope of the EIS to reflect Applicant-proposed revisions to the project and conducted additional public scoping (77 FR 25472).
+In 2010, DOE issued in the Federal Register a Notice of Intent (NOI) to prepare an EIS for the Proposed Action and conducted public scoping (75 Federal Register 34720).
+In 2012, DOE issued an amended NOI to modify the scope of the EIS to reflect Applicant-proposed revisions to the project and conducted additional public scoping (77 Federal Register 25472).
+These revisions included moving the transmission line out of the narrows of lower Lake Champlain, the middle Hudson River, and Haverstraw Bay into nearby road and railroad rights-of-way (ROWs) on land.

-DOE prepared this Draft EIS in compliance with the Council on Environmental Quality (CEQ) regulations for implementing NEPA (40 CFR Parts 1500-1508) and DOE's NEPA regulations (10 CFR Part 1021), and other applicable Federal laws.
-The preparation of an EIS includes two formal opportunities for public input: (1) the public scoping period (completed), and (2) the Draft EIS public comment period, both of which are described further in the Public Participation section of this summary.
+DOE prepared this Final EIS in compliance with the Council on Environmental Quality (CEQ) regulations for implementing NEPA (40 CFR Parts 1500-1508) and DOE's NEPA regulations (10 CFR Part 1021), and other applicable regulations.
+The preparation of an EIS includes two formal opportunities for public input: (1) the public scoping period, and (2) the Draft EIS public comment period, both of which are described further in the Public Participation section of this summary.

-Other environmental review requirements are being implemented in coordination with or integrated with the NEPA process to the fullest extent possible, namely, floodplains and wetlands assessments, in accordance with EOs 11988 and 11990, respectively (both signed on May 24, 1977) and 10 CFR Part 1022, DOE floodplain and wetland environmental review requirements; Clean Air Act Conformity requirements; threatened and endangered species consultation required under the Endangered Species Act (ESA); and consultation under the National Historic Preservation Act (NHPA).
+Other environmental review requirements are being implemented in coordination with or integrated with the NEPA process to the fullest extent possible, namely, floodplains and wetlands assessments, in accordance with EOs 11988 and 11990, respectively (both signed on May 24, 1977) and 10 CFR Part